 Our guide told us that a father and son made the trek together and on the third night the father died in his sleep.
 What an incredible setting to draw your last breath and how sad they couldn’t have completed it together.

 One annoying fact about MacPic is that it was damaged during a beer advert.
-Cusquena beer smashed into the ancient sun clock with a crane – and we all though advertising was a really great thing.
+Cusqueña beer smashed into the ancient sun clock with a crane – and we all though advertising was a really great thing.
 Agency J Walter Thompson blamed it on a ‘mechanical failure’.
 More like a brain failure.

 It is a place hard to describe in words but UNESCO has summed it up thus: ‘the Historic Sanctuary of Machu Picchu is among the greatest artistic, architectural and land use achievements anywhere and the most significant tangible legacy of the Inca civilisation’.

-If you’re daring then you can climb the very steep Huayna Picchu which is that mountain you can see behind Machu Picchu in the photos.
+If you’re daring then you can climb the very steep Huayna Picchu, which is that mountain you can see behind Machu Picchu in the photos.
 You have to get in quick though as the numbers that can go up it every day are limited.
 I didn’t go up as it was far too steep and scary for me and Steph didn’t go up it either, which was surprising as she was much better at physical challenges than me.

 The name is thought to mean ‘young peak’ and it was partially built up by the Incas for terraces.
 There is nothing an Inca loves more than a terrace except perhaps bloodshed.
-The stairs they cut out are loving known as ‘the stairs of death’ and your reaction to that nickname would go some way to determining whether you’re the right sort of person to climb it.
+The stairs they cut out are lovingly known as ‘the stairs of death’ and your reaction to that nickname would go some way to determining whether you’re the right sort of person to climb it.

 These stairs were used in the Werner Herzog film Aguirre, Wrath of God, a screenplay that he wrote on a bus with his football team.
 The team subsequently got drunk and vomited on several of the pages.
-His reaction was to throw those pages out of the window if it were me I would have scraped the sick off and dried them on the radiator.
+His reaction was to throw those pages out of the window, but if it were me I would have scraped the sick off and dried them on the radiator.
 Rewriting is not my forte as you have probably learnt at this point.

 Nowadays you can buy a selfie stick at Machu Picchu so I’ll let you think about that for a second.

 We got the train back to the Cuzco for a well-deserved wash and a few of the group went to Aguas Calientes to enjoy the hot springs.
-Our group weren’t really party animals which was a shame.
-It was an anticlimax when we got back to Cuzco and nobody was up for a night out at Mama Africa.
+Our group weren’t really party animals, which was a shame.
+It was an anti-climax when we got back to Cuzco and nobody was up for a night out at Mama Africa.

-I wanted to leave Cuzco straightaway and get back to sea level but Steph wanted to stay purely to upload her pictures which was annoying for me.
+I wanted to leave Cuzco straightaway and get back to sea level but Steph wanted to stay purely to upload her pictures, which was annoying for me.
 I still felt ill and another night in the dreaded hostel was not what I needed.
 The next day we left for Lima and even though Cuzco is a great and interesting place it’s just too far into the sky for me.